dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 # Keyboard Driver Implementation

-Now that we can get scancodes from the keyboard (see [here](InterruptHandling.md)), we'll look at building a simple ps/2 keyboard driver.
+Now that we can get scancodes from the keyboard (see [the previous chapter](11_Keyboard_Interrupt.md)), we'll look at building a simple PS/2 keyboard driver.

-First of all, the driver is generally not responsible for translating the key presses and releases into printable characters, the driver's purpose is to deal with the specifics of the device (the ps2 keyboard) and provide a generic interface for getting key presses/releases.
+First of all, the driver is generally not responsible for translating the key presses and releases into printable characters, the driver's purpose is to deal with the specifics of the device (the PS2 keyboard) and provide a generic interface for getting key presses/releases.
 However it does usually involve translating from the keyboard-specific scancode into an os-specific one.
 The idea is that if more scancode sets or keyboards (like USB) are supported later on, these can be added without having to modify any code that uses the keyboard.
 Simply write a new driver that provides the same interface and it will work!

 Our keyboard driver does care about keeping track of any keyboard events (presses/releases), and making them available to any code that needs them.
 Quite often these events will be consumed (that is, read by some other code and then removed from the driver's buffer).